 An x-ray exam aids doctors in the diagnosis and treatment of medical disorders.
 It exposes you to a low dosage of ionizing radiation in order to obtain images of the inside of your body.
 X-rays are the most common and oldest type of medical imaging.

-Any bone in the body can be imaged with a bone x-ray, including the hand, wrist, arm, elbow, shoulder, spine, pelvis, hip, thigh, knee, leg (shin), ankle, or foot.
+Any bone in the body can be imaged with a bone scan in hyderabad, including the hand, wrist, arm, elbow, shoulder, spine, pelvis, hip, thigh, knee, leg (shin), ankle, or foot.

 An x-ray of the bones is used to: